Department of Indigenous Studies

-From its multi-disciplinary foundation, Native Studies is progressively acquiring an independent and unique basis for its teaching and research.
-The Department of Native Studies seeks to provide an intellectual milieu where teaching and research are well grounded in the priorities and knowledge of Saskatchewan’s Aboriginal communities, all the while placing them within the larger fabric of the Canadian Aboriginal experience and the emergent global, social phenomenon of indigeneity.
-Researchers and students in Native Studies explore and seek to understand the fundamental nature of Aboriginal society.
-As a centre of academic inquiry based on sound pedagogical and research principles, the Department of Native Studies strives to develop more expansive and innovative views on Indigenous Knowledge.
+From its multi-disciplinary foundation, Indigenous Studies is progressively acquiring an independent and unique basis for its teaching and research.
+The Department of Indigenous Studies seeks to provide an intellectual milieu where teaching and research are well grounded in the priorities and knowledge of Saskatchewan’s Aboriginal communities, all the while placing them within the larger fabric of the Canadian Aboriginal experience and the emergent global, social phenomenon of indigeneity.
+Researchers and students in Indigenous Studies explore and seek to understand the fundamental nature of Aboriginal society.
+As a centre of academic inquiry based on sound pedagogical and research principles, the Department of Indigenous Studies strives to develop more expansive and innovative views on Indigenous Knowledge.

 In addition to the M.A., a Ph.D. program is available on a special case basis.

 Standard Graduate Studies Application plus:A two-page statement outlining your proposed area of research.
 Include a summary of your research plan; the Indigenous Studies faculty member that you would like to supervise your project and the reasons why you want them as a supervisor; other potential committee members in the Department of Indigenous Studies or at the University of Saskatchewan; graduate courses that you plan to enroll in; and, financial support that you have (or plan to) apply for.

 Applications are due by February 1 for the following academic year, which begins in September.